RicardoMuchacho/DataAnalystCaseStudy/README.md

 Welcome to the xxxx Data Analyst offline exercise.
 This is your opportunity to showcase your skills that are essential for a Data Analyst role.
 If any part of the exercise is unclear, please reach out for clarification.

+For a quick review download the bonusChallengePresentation.pptx file

 The exercise consists of three main parts:

 1. A SQL Challenge